Manage a SQL Server data source

 Use the data source with DirectQuery connections

-After you publish, either from Power BI Desktop or Get Data, your reports should start to work.
-It might take several minutes after you create the data source within the gateway for the connection to be usable.
+After you publish reports, either from Power BI Desktop or by getting data in Power BI service, your SQL Server on-premises data connection should work.
+It might take several minutes after you create the data source in the gateway to be able to use the connection.

 Use the data source with scheduled refresh

-If you're listed in the Users tab of the data source configured within the gateway and the server name and database name match, you see the gateway as an option to use with scheduled refresh.
+If you're listed in the Users column of the data source configured within the gateway, and the server name and database name match, you see the gateway as an option to use with scheduled refresh.

 - Connect to on-premises data in SQL Server